To earn of certificate of completion you have one of two options:

 Vital signs, especially the blood pressure, need to be considered before administering the diuretic because certain diuretics may cause a drop in blood pressure, some more than others.
 A perfect example of this is Furosemide or Lasix.
 This is especially true if you must give the medication via the intravenous route.
 In addition, while it is not considered one of the main vital signs, it is always a good idea to evaluate the patient's intake and output.
 The reason to assess intake and output is to determine if and how well the diuretic works to get rid of the extra fluid.

 The lab considerations are essential for any medication.
 Still, in giving a diuretic, especially Lasix, it is vital to check the patient’s electrolytes, focusing on the potassium and magnesium levels.
-If the patient has a serum potassium less than the low normal of 3.4-3.5 and Lasix is given, the patient may become more prone to arrhythmias such as ventricular tachycardia or ventricular fibrillation, due to the serum potassium level.
+If the patient has serum potassium less than the low normal of 3.4-3.5 and Lasix is given, the patient may become more prone to arrhythmias, such as ventricular tachycardia or ventricular fibrillation, due to the serum potassium level.
 If the serum potassium drops or stays below the normal limits, the nurse will have to notify the physician to order potassium replacement.

-The other electrolyte to monitor is the serum magnesium which, if the levels fall less than 1.8 mg/dl, may also predispose the patient to arrhythmias (Lewis, 2020).
+The other electrolyte to monitor is serum magnesium, which, if the levels fall less than 1.8 mg/dl, may also predispose the patient to arrhythmias (Lewis, 2020).
 The other lab considerations to look out for are the blood urea nitrogen or BUN and creatinine, especially the creatinine.
 The reason to look at the creatinine is that if the patient is getting too much diuretic, it may harm the kidneys, and the diuretic dose will have to be reduced or stopped.

 The medication's timing is very important for nurses to consider.
 The diuretic timing first depends on how many times a patient is taking the medication.
 It is usually only taken once or twice daily.
 If given once a day, it should be given in the morning to work throughout the day.